How I answered a Jehovah's Witness

 language in Revelation 7 that are standing before the throne in God's temple?
 Put that alongside

 verse 5 of chapter 15 where it says "I looked and in heaven the temple." . . . [ rest of answer ]

 - Jehovah's Witness question: Why would God want a Great Multitude from the earth to take

 to heaven when he already has those millions and millions of angels there?
 Does that make any

-that Jehovah God have to kill them in order for him to have them in heaven with him?
+that Jehovah God had to kill them in order for him to have them in heaven with him?

 Multitude from earth in heaven.
-Doesn't God wants to be with us because He loves us? . . . [
+Doesn't God want to be with us because He loves us? . . . [

 is the same as Jehovah?